Description

 Meets Building Code Requirements

 Using tempered glass can reduce the probability of serious injury in areas where human impact is probable.
-It can be used in applications where safety glazing is required by code, and it is widely used in shower doors, building entrances, glass railings and balustrades, vision and spandrel areas, and skylights.
+Architects and builders rely on safety glazing to meet code requirements in applications like shower doors, building entrances, glass railings, balustrades, vision areas, spandrel panels, and skylights.

 Improved Resistance Against Thermal Stress